M-earnest/docker_workshop/_sources/advanced/creating.md

 **4. Docker build**

-Now that we've composed our Dockerfile, we can build our image via the 'docker build' command in the terminal.
+Now that we've composed our Dockerfile, we can build our image via the `docker build` command in the terminal.

 For this we provide a name for our image via the `-t flag` and specify the path to our Dockerfile, resulting in e.g (given we're in the my_first_docker folder).: